magentabusiness/magentabusiness.github.io/docs/iot-gateway/getting-started.md

 ## Prerequisites

-- Before initiating the Gateway setup, ensure that the ThingsBoard server is up and running.
+- Before initiating the Gateway setup, ensure that the IoT Hub server is up and running.
 The simplest approach is to utilize the [Live Demo](https://demo.thingsboard.io) or [ThingsBoard Cloud](https://thingsboard.cloud).
-Alternatively, you can install ThingsBoard manually by following the steps outlined in the [Installation Guide](/docs/user-guide/install/installation-options/).
+Alternatively, you can install IoT Hub manually by following the steps outlined in the [Installation Guide](/docs/user-guide/install/installation-options/).
 - Before moving forward, ensure Docker is installed and properly configured on your machine.
 If you haven't installed Docker yet, you can download it from the [official Docker website](https://docs.docker.com/engine/install/) and follow their installation guide for your specific operating system.
-- If you don't have a dashboard installed, you can download Gateway widget bundle [JSON file here](/docs/iot-gateway/resources/thingsboard-gateway-widget-bundle.json){:target="_blank" download="thingsboard-gateway-widget-bundle.json"} and ThingsBoard IoT Gateways dashboard [JSON file here](/docs/iot-gateway/resources/thingsboard-iot-gateways.json){:target="_blank" download="thingsboard-iot-gateways.json"}.
+- If you don't have a dashboard installed, you can download Gateway widget bundle [JSON file here](/docs/iot-gateway/resources/thingsboard-gateway-widget-bundle.json){:target="_blank" download="thingsboard-gateway-widget-bundle.json"} and IoT Hub IoT Gateways dashboard [JSON file here](/docs/iot-gateway/resources/thingsboard-iot-gateways.json){:target="_blank" download="thingsboard-iot-gateways.json"}.
 Use this [guide](#optional-import-gateway-widgets-bundle-and-dashboard) to import gateway widgets bundle and dashboard.

 ## Step 1.
-Create new gateway device on ThingsBoard
+Create new gateway device on IoT Hub

-First, add a gateway device to your ThingsBoard instance by following these steps:
+First, add a gateway device to your IoT Hub instance by following these steps:

 {% assign createNewGatewayDevice = '
     ===
         image: https://img.thingsboard.io/gateway/dashboard/gateway-getting-started-1-ce.png,
-        title: Go to "**Dashboards**" tab and open "**ThingsBoard IoT Gateways**" dashboard.
+        title: Go to "**Dashboards**" tab and open "**IoT Hub IoT Gateways**" dashboard.
     ===
         image: https://img.thingsboard.io/gateway/dashboard/gateway-getting-started-2-ce.png,
         title: Click the "**+**" button, enter the gateway device name (e.g., "My Gateway"), and select the device profile.